ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # Comparison With Openconfig-platform Data Model

-Since more and more devices can be managed by domain controller through OpenConfig, to ensure that our inventory data model can cover these devices' inventory data, we have compared our inventory data model with the "openconfig-platform" model which is the data model used to manage inventory information in OpenConfig.
+Since more and more devices can be managed by domain controller through OpenConfig, to ensure that our inventory data model can cover these devices' inventory data, we have compared our inventory data model with the "openconfig-platform" and "openconfig-platform-types" YANG modules, as defined in [OPENCONFIG], which defines the YANG data model used to manage inventory information in OpenConfig.

 Openconfig-platform data model is NE-level and uses a generic component concept to describe its inner devices and containers, which is similar to "ietf-hardware" model in {{?RFC8348}}.
 Since we have also reused the component concept of {{?RFC8348}} in our inventory data model, we can compare the component's attributes between "openconfig-platform" and our model directly , which is stated in {{tab-oc}}.